-The Ortelsburg Castle was built before 1360, as the seat of the Teutonic pfleger, who managed the southern part of the Elbląg commandry.
-The initiator of its construction was the oberstspittler and commander of Elbląg Ortulf von Trier, from whose name the German-speaking name of the castle comes from.
-Soon, settlers started coming to the settlements at the fortress, mainly from nearby Mazovia.
+The Ortelsburg Castle was built before 1360, when the pfleger of the Teutonic Order, managing the southern part of the Elbląg commandry, was recorded for the first time in documents.
+The initiator of its construction was the oberstspittler and commander of Elbląg, Ortulf von Trier, from whose name the German-speaking name of the castle comes from.
+Soon, settlers started coming to the villages at the castle, mainly from nearby Mazovia.
 They started to call Ortelsburg as Szczytno, making a name from the Latin names of the nearby lakes Sciten Maior and Sciten Minor.
 The then castle was still a timber building, which was destroyed by Lithuanians in 1370.

 At the end of the 14th century, a new brick castle was erected on the site of the destroyed building.
 It suffered serious damages in the fifteenth and early sixteenth century during the wars with Poland.
 During the Thirteen Years’ War, after the capture of the Prussian Confederation, for almost a year and a half, the Polish garrison was stationed there.
 Later, they had to surrender the stronghold to the overwhelming Teutonic forces.
 After the Second Peace of Toruń from 1466, the castle remained within the borders of the Teutonic state, and after secularization in 1525, the seat of the princely starosts was established in it.
 Due to the proximity of the wild forest, it began to play the role of a hunting residence.
 The renovation of the castle was commissioned in 1579-1581 by the prince of Prussia, Margrave George Frederick Ansbach.
 These works transformed the stronghold into an early modern residence, the representative interiors were covered with wall paintings and valuable furnishings.
 Due to the border location, important diplomatic meetings took place here.
 At that time, the building received external fortifications with four round corner towers.